Ancient North Eurasian: East Asian populations

-According to a 2019 study, the affinities East Asians have with ANE correlate with their affinities with Nganasans, who have high ANE affinities but much less than those found in Native Americans and Beringians.
-Present Northeast Asians were also suggested to be a mixture of Nganasans and Neolithic Northeast Asian-related populations.
+According to a 2019 genetic study, the affinities modern East Asians have with ANE correlate with their affinities to Nganasans.

 Phenotype prediction

 Genomic studies by Raghavan et al. (2014) and Fu et al. (2016) suggested that Mal'ta boy may have had brown eyes, and relatively dark hair and dark skin, while cautioning that this analysis was based on an extremely low coverage of DNA that might not give an accurate prediction of pigmentation.
 Mathieson, et al. (2018) could not determine if Mal'ta 1 boy had the derived allele associated with blond hair in ANE descendants, as they could obtain no coverage for this SNP.